ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-04-25-meet-smart-contracts-in-practice.md

 Any transaction in real Ethereum network requires a bit of Ether, the cryptocurrency of Ethereum.
 Even in the most used test network Ropsten you should have some Ether, but because it is a test network, you can get it for free.
 One of the simplest ways is to install MetaMask and create there a new account.

 MetaMask can be installed as a browser plugin or you can use their own browser.
 We will install it as a plugin to Chrome.
 Go to MetaMask [website](https://metamask.io/) and install plugin.
 Next you should click on the fox icon in browser plugins panel and finish installation.
-By default MetaMask uses main network to execute transaction, but we just want to check how it works, so change network to Ropsten by clicking on “Main network” text in the upper left corner of the plugin and choose “Ropsten test network”.
+By default MetaMask uses main network to execute transaction, but we just want to check how it works, so change network to Ropsten by clicking on "Main network" text in the upper left corner of the plugin and choose "Ropsten test network".
 Now we have an Ethereum wallet, but it's empty, so let's get some coins.
-Click on “Buy” button and select “ROPSTEN TEST FAUCET”.
-On the page that opened just click “request 1 Ether from faucet” and wait a minute and that's all, you have one Ether in your wallet.
+Click on "Buy" button and select "ROPSTEN TEST FAUCET".
+On the page that opened just click "request 1 Ether from faucet" and wait a minute and that's all, you have one Ether in your wallet.
 You can add as much Ether as you need.

 ### Install and launch our Ethereum node